-Ken Trotman is a Scientia Professor and Australian Professorial Fellow.
-He was Head of the School of Accounting from 1991 to February 2000.
+Ken Trotman is a Scientia Professor and was Head of the School of Accounting from 1991 to February 2000.
 He has held visiting appointments at a range of overseas institutions including Cornell University, the University of Michigan and the University of Illinois at Urbana Champaign.
 His main current research interests are concerned with judgment and decision making in accounting.
 He has a particular interest in the judgments made by auditors.
 He is a Fellow of The Institute of Chartered Accountants in Australia and a Fellow of CPA Australia.

 Ken has published in leading international research journals including The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Accounting, Organizations and Society, Auditing: A Journal of Practice & Theory, Journal of Management Accounting Research, Behavioral Research in Accounting, ABACUS and Accounting & Finance.